Crispin: The Cross of Lead

-A lot or a little?
+A Lot or a Little?

-Parents' guide to what's in this book.
+The parents' guide to what's in this book.

-What's the story?
+What's the Story?

 In 1300s England, the night after Crispin's mother dies, he overhears a conversation between John Aycliffe, steward of the manor, and a stranger.
 Suddenly he finds himself hunted, accused of theft.
 When the priest who tries to help him turns up dead, Crispin is also accused of murder.
 Fleeing the village in which he has spent his entire life, he takes up with a wandering juggler called Bear.